Scaling Transformations and the Origins of Light Relics Constraints from Cosmic Microwave Background Observations: Analysis of Models

 {\em We find that the differences in the spectra are predominantly due to the lack of pressure support for the cold dark matter that would be dark baryons in the corresponding MWDS model, a lack of pressure support that alters gravitational potentials.}

 This finding, evidence for which we will present shortly, should not be surprising.
 The most dramatic difference between the two models is that what is atomic dark matter in one model, experiencing pressure support, is cold dark matter in the other model, experiencing none.
-The differences in the radiation content are much milder: although the dark photons effectively form a fluid with the dark baryons, with a somewhat reduced sound speed compared to the fluid-like light relics, the dark photons and fluid-like light relics both experience pressure support.
-After recombination the dark photons (by design) are free streaming, unlike the fluid-like light relics which remain fluid-like, but by this time the radiation is a small contributor to the total density.
+The differences in the radiation content are much milder: although the dark photons effectively form a fluid with the dark baryons, with a somewhat reduced sound speed compared to the fluidlike light relics, the dark photons and fluidlike light relics both experience pressure support.
+After recombination the dark photons (by design) are free streaming, unlike the fluidlike light relics which remain fluidlike, but by this time the radiation is a small contributor to the total density.

-The cause of the differences between these spectra can also be expressed in a manner independent of the properties of the reference model: it is due to the change to the fraction, prior to recombination, of non-relativistic matter that is pressure supported.
+The cause of the differences between these spectra can also be expressed in a manner independent of the properties of the reference model: it is due to the change to the fraction, prior to recombination, of nonrelativistic matter that is pressure supported.
 This is our cause 3.
 In the Mix + $Y_{\rm P}$ model this fraction is simply $\rho_{\rm b}/\rho_{\rm m}$.
 In the MWDS + $Y_{\rm P}$ model it is $(\rho_{\rm b} + \rho_{\rm b}^{\rm D})/\rho_{\rm m}$.

-Let's first look at what happens on larger scales by examining the evolution of the photon monopole perturbation moment, $\Theta_0$, and $\psi$ in our two models for a perturbation wavelength that contributes significantly to the first peak of the temperature power spectrum.
+Let us first look at what happens on larger scales by examining the evolution of the photon monopole perturbation moment, $\Theta_0$, and $\psi$ in our two models for a perturbation wavelength that contributes significantly to the first peak of the temperature power spectrum.
 We see in Fig.~\ref{fig:theta_psi} that in the Mix + $Y_{\rm P}^{\rm Sym}$ model that the gravitational potential decays less than in the MWDS model (since $\psi < 0$, the lesser amount of decay shows up in the residual plot as a negative $\Delta \psi$).
 This is expected since the pressure support in the MWDS model leads to greater potential decay.
 The smaller amount of decay reduces the resonant driving of the baryon-photon fluid oscillations and thereby reduces $\Theta_0$ at last scattering, at which time the oscillator of this mode reaches its first compression.
 The net result is an even larger decrease in the effective temperature $\Theta_0 + \psi$, which, since this is a positive quantity, is also a decrease in its amplitude.
 Thus we see a suppression in power near the first peak.

 On smaller scales things play out a bit differently as shown in the bottom panel of Fig.~\ref{fig:theta_psi}.
 There we show, as a representative case, the evolution of $\Theta_0$ and $\psi$ in our two models for a perturbation wavelength that contributes to the 5th peak of the temperature spectrum.
 With this smaller-wavelength mode, horizon crossing happens earlier when the radiation-to-matter ratio is higher.
 In both models, substantially more gravitational potential decay occurs and there is more scale-factor evolution between horizon crossing and last-scattering.
 Unlike with modes that contribute to the first peak, potential differences begin to emerge after the first compression, driving changes to the baryon-photon fluid that, by the time of last-scattering, boost the amplitude of both $\Theta_0$ and $\Theta_0 + \psi$.